ncatlab/nlab-content/pages/783.md

 There were two articles on Grothendieck's life and work in the Notices AMS in 2004:

 * Allyn Jackson, _Comme Appel&#233; du N&#233;ant_, As If Summoned from the Void:
-The Life of Alexandre Grothendieck, Part 1,[Notices AMS](http://www.ams.org/notices/200409/fea-grothendieck-part1.pdf)
+The Life of Alexandre Grothendieck, Part 1, [Notices AMS](http://www.ams.org/notices/200409/fea-grothendieck-part1.pdf)

 * Allyn Jackson, _Comme Appel&#233; du N&#233;ant_, As If Summoned from the Void:
-The Life of Alexandre Grothendieck, Part 2,[Notices AMS](http://www.ams.org/notices/200410/fea-grothendieck-part2.pdf)
+The Life of Alexandre Grothendieck, Part 2, [Notices AMS](http://www.ams.org/notices/200410/fea-grothendieck-part2.pdf)

 Grothendieck obituary in the Notices AMS (Michael Artin, Allyn Jackson, David Mumford, and John Tate, Coordinating Editors):